 Once the framework is in place, drywall subcontractors turn rough structural interiors into smooth, finished surfaces.
 Their role involves installing drywall sheets, taping seams, and applying joint compounds for a seamless look.

-Example Tasks: Hanging drywall sheets, taping and mudding seams, sanding for a perfect finish, installing moisture-resistant drywall in bathrooms.
+Example tasks: Hanging drywall sheets, taping and mudding seams, sanding for a perfect finish, and installing moisture-resistant drywall in bathrooms.

-Why They’re Important: Good drywall work is critical to the appearance of interiors.
+Why they’re important: Good drywall work is critical to the appearance of interiors.
 It provides a smooth surface for painting and other finishes, ensuring that walls look seamless.
-Without skilled drywallers, rooms can end up looking uneven, detracting from the overall quality of the build.

 5. Masonry Subcontractors

-Example Tasks: Building retaining walls, constructing brick facades, creating stone veneers, restoring historic masonry.
+Example tasks: Building retaining walls, constructing brick facades, creating stone veneers, restoring historic masonry— all guided by precise material data from masonry takeoff services.

 6. Flooring Subcontractors

-Flooring subcontractors install various floor types, from hardwood to tile.
+These types of subcontractors install various floor types, from hardwood to tile.
 Their work impacts the look and function of a space, so it is essential that the materials are installed correctly and finished to a high standard.
+Many flooring subs now use flooring takeoff software to accurately estimate material quantities and ensure precise measurements before installation begins.

-Example Tasks: Laying hardwood floors, installing ceramic tiles, applying epoxy flooring in industrial spaces, fitting carpet for commercial projects.
+Example tasks: Laying hardwood floors, installing ceramic tiles, applying epoxy flooring in industrial spaces, fitting carpet for commercial projects— all planned more efficiently with the help of flooring takeoff software.

 7. Paving Subcontractors